antgon/edfrw/docs/usage/specifications.md

    - Name is patient's name
    - (If a subfield is not known, replace with an X)

-3. 'recording_id': Startdate dd-MMM-yyyy ExpID InvestigID Equipment
+3. 'recording_id' is a string `'Startdate dd-MMM-yyyy ExpID InvestigID Equipment'`, where

    - The text "Startdate"
    - dd-MMM-yyyy, the actual start date